BakrA2/Jwks_server3/README.md

 By: Bakr Alkhalidi
 bma0152

-Project 2 screenshots are Test_client2 and Test_suite2
+Project 3 screenshots are Test_client3 and Test_suite3

 This project is a simple JWT (JSON Web Token) authentication server built using Python's built-in `http.server` and the `cryptography` library for RSA key management.
 The server provides an endpoint for generating JWTs, as well as a JSON Web Key Set (JWKS) endpoint to verify the tokens.
 ## Features
-- **JWT Issuing**: Generate signed JWT tokens for authentication with RSA-based signing (RS256).
+- **JWT Authentication**: Generate and validate RS256 signed JWT tokens
-- **JWKS Endpoint**: Serve the public RSA keys in JSON Web Key Set format for verifying issued tokens.
+- **JWKS Endpoint**: Serve public RSA keys in JWKS format
 - **Token Expiration Handling**: Option to generate expired JWTs for testing.
+- **User Registration**: Secure user registration with Argon2 password hashing
 - **Basic HTTP Server**: Handles HTTP requests, including `GET` and `POST` methods, with custom logic for authentication.
-- **Database-poered persistence**: Uses SQLite to store private keys, ensuring their availability after server restarts or migrations.
-- **SQL injection prevention**: Demonstrates safe database interactions by avoiding dynamic SQL queries and using query parameters.
+- **Rate Limiting**: Protect against abuse with IP-based rate limiting
+- **Database Storage**: SQLite-based persistence for:
+  - Private keys
+  - User credentials
+  - Authentication logs
+- **Key Encryption**: AES encryption for stored private keys
+- **SQL Injection Prevention**: Parameterized queries for database operations

 ## Prerequisites
 - Python 3.6 or above
 - The following Python libraries: